-Appointment as a Pastor is deemed to be election to the Church Council of the Church.
+Appointment as a Pastor is deemed to be election to the Church Council of the Church for the duration of his appointment.

 A Pastor shall also be an advisor to all committees and groups in the Church.

 A Pastor may be appointed to only one Church in the Association, though he may be called upon to minister to other Churches of the Association at times.